What is the Difference Between Sale and Agreement to Sell?

 A deed is a formal legal document that outlines the terms of a property transfer.
 It meticulously details the property, the agreed-upon purchase price, and any specific conditions for ownership.
 This crucial document serves as irrefutable evidence of the transaction.
 To solidify its legal standing and protect the buyer's rights, deeds are typically registered at the local land registry.

-What is an Agreement to Sell?
+What is an agreement to sell?

 An agreement to sell is an executory contract where the owner of some property or goods stipulates selling them to the buyer at an agreed price at a future time.
 An agreement to sell differs from a sale in that while a sale involves passing title at once, the title of the goods passes when conditions have been met, resulting in the sale.

-In essence, an agreement to sell can be grouped with an executory contract in legal understanding since it implies several contingencies waiting to happen in the future as the contract’s conditions before the sale can be actualized.
+In essence, an agreement to sell can be grouped with an executory contract in legal understanding since it implies several contingencies waiting to happen in the future as the contract’s conditions before the sale can be actualised.

 A registered deed carries significant legal weight.
 It serves as a binding contract enforceable by law, should either party breach its terms.
 This means any disputes arising from the deed can be resolved through legal recourse.
 An agreement to sell mainly defines the sale price, when the sale will occur, and any conditions that must be fulfilled before the sale proceeds are completed.
 This is why, unless and until these conditions are fulfilled, property/goods are stated to remain in the seller’s hands.
 Still, the purchaser has only the right to insist on the performance of the agreement and not the right to the property/goods themselves.